 Horizons is your China expert.
 Recruit, employ, and manage Chinese employees, easily & compliantly.

 Some of the business structures that you may consider for your business in China include:

-.
-The People’s Republic of China allows a foreign company to rent a local Chinese address for business purposes without the need to establish a separate legal entity.
 The activities conducted at this office are invoiced and paid by the foreign company.
-The sales office does not directly hire foreign staff, but it can use New Horizons Global Partners for its PEO services
+The sales office does not directly hire foreign staff, but it can use Horizons for its PEO services.

 Sino-Foreign Joint Venture